 How to choose a new processor

-First things first: there is no such thing as a “one-size-fits-all” processor.
-No processor can offer the “best rates” to both a flower shop and an international manufacturing firm.
-Just like your POS system, it’s important to find a processor that specializes in your business type.
 For example, if you see large average transactions, look for a processor that minimizes the percentage you pay on each transaction.
 If your business is seasonal, you might prefer a processor that offers straightforward, predictable pricing.
 It’s really up to you.

 Don’t fall for the salespeople claiming one processor is vastly superior to another in terms of service; processing is a commodity and differentiation between brands is incredibly difficult to achieve.
 It all comes down to the details, pricing in particular.
 Look at the processors with the best pricing structures and contract terms for you, choose five or so and get quotes from them so you can start the negotiating process.

-You can use your existing monthly statements as a negotiating tool.
-Since their goal is to get you to sign their contract, most processors will happily undercut your current rates with their first bid.
 Then, take your new bid to the next processor and see if they’ll beat that.
 Continue the process until you’ve reached a rate that you feel comfortable with.
 Now it's time to pull the trigger.

-4. Sign a merchant agreement
+4. Sign a Merchant Agreement

 While most of the information requested will be straightforward -- business name, location, etc. -- you’ll also have to provide some information about your transaction volume that may not be so easy to remember.
 You should know your annual volume, average transaction size, what percentage of your transactions are card-present versus card-not-present, and more.

-The most important section to watch out for is the rates and fees section which outlines how you’ll be charged for the processor’s services.
-Whatever you do, never sign a contract with tiered pricing.
-Unfortunately, spotting that may not be super easy.
-Some might disguise tiers by using terms like ‘qualified,’ ‘mid-qualified,’ and ‘non-qualified.’
+Some might disguise tiers by using terms like "qualified," "mid-qualified," and "non-qualified."
 If you see these terms, write in zeroes where percentages and dollar amounts can be added.
 Your application should only reflect base processing rates (though some exceptions might need to be made for American Express cards, which face higher interchange rates).

 5. Participate in the underwriting process

 After you’ve submitted your merchant application, it will go into a process known as underwriting.
 This process assesses your business’ reliability and legitimacy.
 It’s a time-consuming process that usually takes several days to complete.
-Along the way, you’ll be required to provide several supporting documents.
-These may include previous statements, your business license, and even your personal social security number to prove your legitimacy.

 The point of underwriting is to stop fraudulent businesses, so some businesses will be under more scrutiny than others.
 Companies that deal in drug paraphernalia and online services are particularly vulnerable.
 You may be required to provide a list of products you’re selling, a sample customer contract, photographs of your storefront or warehouse, and other similar verifying documents.

-Once the process is complete, your merchant account is officially open.
+Once the process is complete, your new merchant account is officially open.
 Your processor should then assist you in connecting that account to your gateway or POS system.
 That connection is usually as simple as copying an account number into the settings of your gateway.
-Once that's done, you're ready to accept cards!

 Other Important Factors